-Dive in with us now as we explore the history of this incredible shipwreck and ultimately detail how the Superior Producer met an untimely end.
+This wreck diving site is rated as one of the top 5 dive sites in the Caribbean and certainly an essential Curaçao experience!
+Dive in with us now as we explore the history of this incredible shipwreck and how the Superior Producer met an untimely end.

 Today, the Superior Producer sits quietly upright on her keel, located between Double Reef and the entrance to St. Annabaai.
 Her bow faces west in roughly 30m (100ft) of water and lies about 150m (500ft) from the shoreline in front of the new Curaçao Mega-piers.

 As an advanced shore or boat dive, the easiest approach will be from the stern due to the possibility of the prevailing currents.
 When you begin your descent on the fringing reef, an eerie dark shadow starts to appear.

 At first, you will only see the stern, but then the entirety of this magnificent 50m (165ft) mass with it superstructure rising to within 21m (72ft) of the surface reveals itself, covered in a vast kaleidoscope of color.

 With its wide-open cargo holds and accessible wheel house, the MV Superior Producer has become renowned as one of the Top Shipwrecks in the World.
 It is rivaled only by the likes of the SS Thistlegorm in the Red Sea and the WWII wrecks in Palau.

 Now with roughly a half of a century of growth, the MV Superior Producer is an amazing artificial reef site.
 It is home to numerous colonies and different species of corals, sponges, gorgonians and sea whips.
 Because of this, it is a natural attraction for schools of predatory fish such as Tarpons, Barracudas, Snappers and Jacks.